Abdallah-Elghandour/-Dr.-X-Assignment/README.md

 # Overview

-The AI Technical assessment project to demonstrate various document processing functionalities using AI models.
+The AI Technical project to demonstrate various document processing functionalities using AI models.
 The project includes capabilities for document reading, translation, summarization, and question-answering based on the content of publications.
 It leverages advanced NLP techniques and models to provide efficient and accurate results.

 # Features